 In my case, I was fortunate enough to have sufficient pasture to let her spend the remaining years as part of her herd.
 She basically moved from riding status to non-riding, but she was able to continue to be old lady of the herd.
 She doesn’t run with the herd when they do a cold morning frolic, but she ambles along and seems content just to be a horse.

 New Business Market – Horse Retirement Facilities

 If you have a horse and retirement time has arrived, there are many options.
-A quick look into the Open Directory on horse retirement showed over 20 different elder horse retirement facilities.
 This includes a number of non-profits as well as for profit facilities that cater to elderly horses and their special needs.
-I spot checked several on the list and the rates were very reasonable.
+I spot checked results of a Google search on "retirement horse boarding" and the rates were very reasonable.
 If you go with a specialized horse retirement facility, make sure the home your select offers pasture time and lots of it.
 One of the key considerations to keeping your elderly horse healthy is movement.
-Don't put them in a place where they will be confined to a stall.
+Don’t put them in a place where they will be confined to a stall.
 Older horses need to be able to move and keep their joints limber.
 Arthritis will be much worse in a stall bound senior.

 Elder Horses Make Good Companions

 Another option for horse retirement is to find someone who needs a companion horse.
 Horses are by nature gregarious creatures.
 I always feel sorry for the lone horse.
 It’s not their natural state.
 You might consider contacting someone who has only one horse and inquiring if they would like a companion horse for their horse.
 Put feelers out through your horsey network that you have a horse available as a buddy.
 You may be surprised by the response.